Helping teachers implement Digital Technologies

 Grok Academy’s mission is to educate all learners in transformative computing skills, knowledge and dispositions, empowering them to meet the challenges and seize the opportunities of the future.

 James is Director of the National Computer Science School, the largest computer science school outreach program in Australia.
 Last year, over 22,500 students and teachers participate in the 5-week NCSS Challenge.

+James was a writer on the Australian Curriculum: Digital Technologies and consults with curriculum authorities around Australia.
 In 2014, James was named ICT Leader of the Year by the ICT Educators of NSW and the Australian Council for Computers in Education.

-Karsten Schulz is the Deputy Academic Director of the ACA and an Associate Professor in the School of Information Technologies, University of Sydney.
+Karsten Schulz is the Head of Projects and Analytics at Grok Academy.
 Karsten has a PhD in Computer Science and a Bachelor in Electrical Engineering with a focus on Software Engineering.